0xca7/emuskel/README.md

 # emuskel

-a "skeleton" unicorn aarch64 emulator implementation, my template for emulation projects.
+a "skeleton" unicorn aarch64 emulator implementation, my template for emulation projects in Rust.

+*see `python3/` for the same thing in python3, mind the top comment at in the source code file for an excellent resource regarding unicorn emulator in python*

 This serves as: